tafo/TheoryOfComputation/README.md

 ### Notes

-This is also a practice to improve my English language skills by trying to use a single short sentence.
+This is also a practice repository for Markdown, etc.

 ### Remarks